 As a rule, employers should treat capability and conduct as two separate issues.
 That means managers need to differentiate between dismissals for performance and conduct.

-CAN'T & WON'T: How can employers recognise the difference between employee conduct and performance?
+CAN'T & WON'T: This is the accepted way for employers to recognise the difference between conduct and capability.

 Warning someone for a capability matter means they are unable 'cannot' perform a task.
 Whereas, a warning for misconduct means they 'will not' do their tasks properly.